pytorch/TensorRT/examples/custom_converters/README.md

 which could be loaded in our Python application.

 ## Load `.so` in Python Application
-With the new generated library, TRTorch now support the new developed converter.
+With the new generated library, Torch-TensorRT now support the new developed converter.
 We use `torch.ops.load_library` to load `.so`.
 For example, we could load the ELU converter and use it in our application:
 ```python